 syllabus-based program, it is not unusual to spend more than one year in the same level.
 The artistic faculty is constantly monitoring each student’s progress.
 When a student achieves proficiency at each level and the faculty feels it appropriate, they advance to the next level.
 Advancement is based on ability, not age.

 Primary Level: The Primary Level offers a curriculum designed for comprehensive training in classical ballet.
 Students at the minimum age of 6 may begin in Level 1, learning basic ballet positions and ballet vocabulary, progressing through a standard ballet barre and center combinations.

 Level I ~ This is the entry-level into the academy program.
+Please note that the level I class has been combine with the Tap Lvl I Class.
 Students here have had introductory ballet work in our kinder dance classes.
 Now they begin studying ballet technique for one full-hour and developing the essential skills to advance in the program.

 Elementary Levels: The Elementary levels continue the comprehensive syllabus in classical ballet for students who have advanced to levels II and III.
 In addition to ballet technique, students begin learning classical variations and are introduced to elements of character dance.
 (The study of dancing en pointe is a part of the curriculum of the Level 3A, 3B, and 4 at the sole discretion of the artistic faculty.)

 Level II ~ Ballet Students in Level II continue to enrich their understanding of ballet form and technique and have the opportunity to broaden their skills.
 They will strengthen the basics and develop more integrated combinations of steps.

 Level III ~ Ballet Students in Level III will continue to strengthen their skills and develop their stamina and technique to complete more difficult combinations.
 Mastery of the work in this level is imperative for the continued study in the academy program.
 Students at this level take class once a week.